mattoat/GitScribe/README.md

 - `-skip-create`: Generate the PR message but don't create the PR on GitHub
 - `-config <path>`: Specify a custom path to the configuration file
 - `-dry-run`: Generate message but don't commit or create PR
+- `-amend`: Amend the last commit with a new AI-generated message (includes both last commit and any staged changes)
 - `-log-level <level>`: Set logging level (debug, info, warn, error, none)

 ## Configuration